-Knowing how hard it is to pick the right perfume online, I love that Sweet Anthem has samples available on their website.
-Any 4 samples (1.5ml each) cost $24.
-I usually don’t review samples of any kind, but I want you to know what you could expect from these scents, so I thought I’ll make an exception:
+Knowing how hard it is to pick the right perfume online, I like that Sweet Anthem has samples available on its website.
+Any 4 samples (1.5ml each) cost $16.
+I usually don’t review samples of any kind, but I want you to know what you can expect from these scents, so I thought I’ll make an exception:

-In a very subjective, yet honest way, I want to say that me and Phoebe.. not gonna happen.
+In a very subjective, yet honest way, I want to say that me and Phoebe… not gonna happen.
 Phoebe likes winter and cold, and the sound of cracked leaves.
 Me – not so much.
-The first notes of maple sugar and snow (?) have sweet feel to it, but after a while it starts to smell like burnt sugar to me, although, it’s supposed to become lavender.
+The first notes of maple sugar and snow (?) have a sweet feel to it, but after a while, it starts to smell like burnt sugar to me, although, it’s supposed to become lavender.
 It does become gentler and softer with time, but it’s just not for me.